 Explanation of Direct Current Electricity by Ron Kurtus - Succeed in Understanding Physics.
-Also refer to physical science, static electricity, AC, DC, magnetism, voltage, current, amps, resistance, ohms, generator, battery, lemon, voltmeter, water, hose flow, School for Champions.
+Key words: physical science, static electricity, AC, DC, magnetism, voltage, current, amps, resistance, ohms, generator, battery, lemon, voltmeter, water, hose flow, School for Champions.
 Copyright © Restrictions

 Direct Current (DC) Electricity

 Direct current or DC electricity is the continuous movement of electrons from an area of negative (−) charges to an area of positive (+) charges through a conducting material such as a metal wire.
 Whereas static electricity sparks consist of the sudden movement of electrons from a negative to positive surface, DC electricity is the continuous movement of the electrons through a wire.

 A DC circuit is necessary to allow the current or steam of electrons to flow.
 Such a circuit consists of a source of electrical energy (such as a battery) and a conducting wire running from the positive end of the source to the negative terminal.
 Electrical devices may be included in the circuit.
 DC electricity in a circuit consists of voltage, current and resistance.
 The flow of DC electricity is similar to the flow of water through a hose.

 Questions you may have include:

 - How do we create DC electricity?

 Continuous movement of electrons